-A block of rooms has been reserved at the Hilton Garden Inn West Lafayette for a discounted rate, checking in on Tuesday, July 27 and checking out on Thursday, July 29.
-If you have not done so already, please contact the Hilton Garden Inn West Lafayette or visit this link to make your reservation.
-Be sure to mention you are with Precision Selling 2021 to receive the $115 room rate.
+A block of rooms has been reserved at the Hilton Garden Inn West Lafayette for Tuesday, July 26 through Thursday, July 28.
+Please contact the Hilton Garden Inn West Lafayette at (765) 743-2100 or click here to make your reservation.
+Be sure to mention you are with the Precision Selling 2022 program to receive the $110/night room rate.
+The room block and discounted rate will expire on July 5.
 Check-in is at 3:00 p.m.
 ET and check-out is at 11:00 a.m.
 ET.

-Please plan to eat breakfast before attending the program; however, lunch will be provided for you, and coffee, soft drinks and refreshments will be available to you throughout each day.
+Please plan to eat breakfast before attending the program.
+Lunch will be provided for you both program days (July 27 and 28), and coffee, soft drinks and refreshments will be available to you throughout each day.

-Attire for the conference is business casual.
+Attire for the program is business casual.
 July in Indiana is typically a low of 63 degrees with a high of 80 degrees.
 Layers are recommended for the classroom.